frequency-chain/docs/pages/Glossary.md

 ## Control Key

-The public key used to control an MSA.
+The public key of the User's Account used to identify the control an MSA.
 See [Identity Management](./Identity/ControlKeys.md).

 ## Delegation Model